ls1intum/Artemis/docs/user/exams/students_guide.rst

         - **Hint:** If you accidentally delete or remove a file, you can use ``Refresh files``, to load the last saved version from the server.

-- The code editor allows you to edit the code in specific files.
+- The code editor allows you to edit the content of specific files.
 It shows the line numbers and will also annotate the appropriate line, if a compilation error occurs.
 - The instructions are docked to the right.
 - If you want to focus only on the code editor, you can collapse the instructions by pressing on the ``right arrow``.
 This can be reverted by pressing the arrow again.
 Similarly, if you want to collapse the file browser, you can press the ``left arrow`` above the file browser.